Best Protein Powder for Muscle Mass Gain

 Is whey protein better than plant protein for muscle gain?

 Whey protein is superior for muscle gain due to higher leucine content (11-12% vs 7-8%) and faster absorption.
-However, a pea + rice protein blend consumed in slightly larger doses (30-40g vs 25g whey) can produce equivalent muscle gains, making it a viable option for vegans.
+However, a pea and rice protein blend consumed in slightly larger doses (30-40g vs 25g whey) can produce equivalent muscle gains, making it a viable option for vegans (Babault et al., Journal of Nutrition, 2019).
+The key is hitting your leucine threshold regardless of source.

 When is the best time to drink protein shakes for muscle growth?

 The best time is within 2 hours post-workout when muscles are most receptive to protein synthesis.
-Research indicates consuming 20-40g whey protein in this window increases muscle growth by 50% compared to delayed intake.
-A second optimal time is 30 minutes before bed using casein protein.
+Research indicates consuming 20-40g whey protein in this window increases muscle growth by 50% compared to delayed intake (Aragon & Schoenfeld, International Journal of Sport Nutrition, 2018).
+A second optimal time is 30 minutes before bed using casein protein for overnight recovery.

 Can I build muscle without protein powder?